-An odd specimen is caught in the wild.
-When the offspring don't show this same oddity, it is assumed that there is a recessive trait at work.
-Again, the offspring are sold as "hets" for a premium price.
-A breeder has a name applied to a line of selectively bred corns.
+- An odd hatchling or hatchlings come from normal parents, and a breeder assumes it is a recessive trait and both parents are hets.
+The siblings not showing this "trait" are then labeled as "possible het" and sold at a premium. - A breeder has a name applied to a line of selectively bred corns.
 A buyer or reseller who isn't familiar with the name then sells the individual(s) with the name attached.
-The next person assumes it is a genetic trait.
-Offspring of that animal are sold as "hets."
+The next person assumes it is a genetic trait and sells offspring as "hets."